NicoDupont/BbqDuino/README.md

 2. Electric card for integration
 3. Fritzing
 4. Make integration into a box
+5. imrove the arduino code and web app code

 **Features :**

 - A WebApp to manage and monitor the cooking session.(the web app is designed to have just the necessary things)
 - Monitor on the lcd the temperatures and the time (total time and "partial" time. they can be reset with a button).
-- A led indicate us if the food temperature is reached or if the barbecue temperature is not good (too low or too high).
+- A led indicate us if the food temperature is reached or if the barbecue temperature is not good (too low or too high).(+ IFTTT Alert)
-- The 3 temperatures are stored in a database with a record every minutes.
+- The 4 temperatures are stored in a database with a record every minutes.

 **Start :**